-Altogether, these factors led to 74% of small businesses reporting that they had been breached by a cyber-attack in 2015.
+Altogether, these factors led to 74% of small businesses reporting that they had been breached by cybercrime in 2015.
 Data shows that cyber-attacks can already be seriously harmful to smaller companies – causing on average £1500 damage to every business each year – but with new EU and UK data protection laws recently proposed, organisations could be fined millions of pounds for failing to protect customer data.

-The cyber-attacks which target small businesses can come in many shapes and sizes.
+The cybercrime which target small businesses can come in many shapes and sizes.
 Phishing emails disguise themselves as emails from reputable sources and attempt to trick victims into opening attachments or following links, which then infect the system with malware.
 They are a threat to all individuals and organisations, but if opened on a company network these emails could contain malware – for example ransomware (currently the most common form of malware), which would lock down vital data on your system until a large payment is made.

 Ransomware is currently the most prolific kind of malware.
 In May 2017, a ransomware virus called ‘WannaCry‘ hit the NHS (and other large organisations internationally), infecting systems throughout the country and seriously impairing its functional ability.
 The number of emails containing ransomware has risen 6000% since 2015; 93% of all phishing emails are ransomware.
 One business was charged more than £3000 for the decryption of over 12000 files.
 As you can see, ransomware is a big deal.

-Distributed Denial of Service (DDoS) attacks use large groups of malware-infected computers called botnets, which can disable your network by overloading them with traffic.
+Distributed Denial of Service (DDoS) attacks uses large groups of malware-infected computers called botnets, which can disable your network by overloading them with traffic.
 Companies hit with this kind of attack in the past have lost customers because the customers had lost faith in the company’s ability to stand up for itself.
 Defending against cyber-attacks is important not just for preventing the loss as a result of IT system outage, but also for maintaining a good public image for your business.